 - 1. To be eligible as a senior escort (football, soccer, and cross country) for homecoming, the player must be a member of the varsity team during their junior and senior year.
 An exception to this rule is an athlete who may have suffered an injury/illness or physical limitation and was unable to participate his junior and/or senior year.
 If the student cannot participate because of injury/illness or physical limitation, the Athletic Director must be notified in writing at the beginning of the participant's junior or senior year.
-All other exceptions will be dealt with on an individual basis. - 2.
+All other exceptions will be dealt with on an individual basis.
+If an athlete moves in to the district or transfers their junior or senior year, eligibility will be determined by sports participation at their previous school. - 2.
 Class representative for Homecoming Court must be in good academic standing in order to be eligible for court.
 No more than one failing grade or incomplete for the most recent mid-quarter report (progress report).
 No "F" for the most recent quarter grade.
 The most recent grade report period shall be used. - 3.
 Students who have received a code violation and have not served the consequences for the violation will not be eligible for Homecoming Court.
 The student/athlete must finish the full sport's season in order to complete a code violation and be eligible to participate in other school activities. - 4.
 When becoming a Homecoming Representative, the student will abide by all the rules and regulations set forth in the MPHS Student Activity/Athletic Code and Student Handbook.

-5. Homecoming Court Selection COURT SELECTION
+5. Homecoming Court Selection

+COURT SELECTION